 I sometimes think that is the way we are with God.
 We have these expectations of what God is like, how He behaves or what He may or may not do and then we may experience something different.
-We believe if we just pray hard enough, fast long enough, or behave a certain way then God will show up.
+We believe if we just pray hard enough, long enough or behave a certain way then God will show up.
 We have examples of that.
-However, we do run the danger of taking God and putting Him in a box we created, expecting Him to be something we need or desire.
+However, we do run the danger of taking God and putting Him in a box we create, expecting Him to fit something we may need or desire.
 However, no matter how big our imagination, God never fits into our box.

 Therefore, how do we reconcile the fact that while we are hoping for a miracle, a job, a saved marriage, a healing, or the salvation of a loved one, while we wait and wait and wait, sometimes nothing happens.
 Perhaps our worst fears materialize, yet at the same time we are not to lose hope in God’s promises and His faithfulness.
 Is it wrong for me to place expectations on God based on my understanding of His word?
 Absolutely not!
 However, it still doesn’t make it easy.